kalkyo/final_project/README.md

 # StreetWear Storm
 A website allowing users to browse a catalog of shoes ranging in a variety of brands under the sneakers categories.
 A user is presented with the home page showcasing the newest shoes added currently with graphics making the shoes pop.
-To shop the user will navigate through the navbar showing the options of: Newest Arrivals, Mens, Women's and kids.
 Upon navigating through the page users can pick out shoes and add them to the cart.
 Users can view the cart and then proceed to checkout filling out user information.
-Users who have signed up can track their orders that have been placed.
+The admin can log in and track orders that have been placed.

 ## Authors
 * Peter Eang